-Capraia or Capraia Isola is part of the Tuscan Archipelago, the third biggest island of seven at the most northwestern point of the group, 50 km away from Livorno with the population of approx. 300 inhabitants.
+Capraia or Capraia Isola is part of the Tuscan Archipelago, the third biggest island of seven at the most northwestern point of the group, 50 km away from Livorno with a population of approx. 300 inhabitants.
 Ferry routes Capraia occur from and to Cavo and Portoferraio, especially in high season months.

 In order to secure your ferry tickets to Capraia, book them in advance and enjoy a pleasant holiday!